 One backup copy job can be used to process one or multiple VMs.
-If parallel processing is enabled in global I/O settings, VMs included in the job are processed in parallel.
+VMs included in the job are processed in parallel.
 If a VM included in the backup copy job has multiple disks, disks are processed sequentially, one after another.

 On the target backup repository, the backup copy job creates a forever forward incremental backup chain.
 The target backup repository always contains only one active incremental backup chain.
 Restore points in the chain are rotated according to the retention policy.
 For more information, see Retention Policy for Backup Copy Jobs.